Uruguayan wine: Wine regions

 Uruguay's wine regions correspond to its administrative regions.
 While the country's other forms of agriculture are grouped into cardinal-intercardinal-oriented zones, which are then further divided by departments, there has never been an official grouping of wine regions into the larger zones – based on publications released by the Ministry of Livestock, Agriculture, and Fish.

 The majority of vineyards and wineries are located in the hills north of the capital Montevideo, particularly in the departments: Canelones, Montevideo, Colonia, and San José.
-With the disappearance of vineyards in Flores, Rio Negro, and Treinta y Tres, roughly from 1989-2007, there are currently vineyards in 15 out of 19 departments.
+With the disappearance of vineyards in Flores, Rio Negro, and Treinta y Tres, roughly from 1989 to 2007, there are currently vineyards in 15 out of 19 departments.